 How Do People Use Alcohol to Deal With Stress and Traumatic Events?

 You don’t have to be a veteran to have PTSD.
 Trauma can occur at any point in your life.
 Some examples of traumatic events include car accidents and sexual abuse.
 Experiencing a traumatic event can leave permanent scars on your brain that require medical treatment.
 Instead of seeking help, many people turn to alcohol as a quick fix.
 The brain will never heal if you follow this pattern.
 If you feel that you are dependent on alcohol, don’t hesitate to reach out for assistance.
-Our inpatient alcohol rehab in Houston, could help you make a major positive change in your life.
+Our inpatient alcohol rehab in the Houston metro area, could help you make a major positive change in your life.

 At Magnolia City Detox, we believe America’s heroes deserve the best.
 Our veterans’ alcohol rehab and veteran substance abuse programs are tailored to meet the needs of those who have honorably served in the U.S. military.